The City Budget

 There are many ways to present the information that answers those two questions (as well as many others).
 This budget focuses on the City's fund structure.
 All of the information presented is organized by the fund that is responsible for providing a service or activity.
 For example, money that the City collects from its customers for their electric usage is spent to provide electric service through the Electric Fund.

-- Capital Assets Maintenance Plan, which includes condition ratings of the City's infrastructure and twenty year replacement or upgrading schedules,
+- Capital Assets Maintenance Plan, which includes condition ratings of the City's infrastructure and 20-year replacement or upgrading schedules,

-- Long range plans and rate studies for the services that the City provides,
+- Long-range plans and rate studies for services that the City provides,

 If you have questions or comments,